-We decided to take a 3 day trip for our first visit to Maui not because we didn’t want to stay longer, but because it’s SO much less expensive to visit this way With the new and inexpensive tickets to Hawaii on Southwest Airlines, the 5-hour flight from Oakland to Maui is actually doable as a weekend trip, so we took full advantage.
+We decided to take a 3 day trip for our first visit to Maui not because we didn’t want to stay longer, but because it’s SO much more affordable.
+With the new and inexpensive tickets to Hawai’i on Southwest Airlines, the 5-hour flight from Oakland to Maui is actually doable as a weekend trip, so we took full advantage.

 But was our trip long enough?
 Well, here’s the thing: 3 days in Maui is enough to adjust to island time, fall in love with Maui, do a few must-see highlights, eat a bunch of yummy food, and then … oh, it’s time to go home already??
 Really?!

-Our verdict: 3 days in Maui is enough to hit the highlights and it’s a lot easier on the wallet, but you’re going to want to go back for sure.
+Our verdict: 3 days in Maui is enough to hit the highlights and it’s a lot easier on the wallet, but the ideal trip length is at least 7 days!

 Do you need a car in Maui?